A. The death of Lazarus.

 Then Thomas, who is called the Twin, said to his fellow disciples, “Let us also go, that we may die with Him.”

-b.
-Thomas, who is called the Twin: Church tradition says that Thomas was called "The Twin" because he looked like Jesus, putting him at special risk.
-If any among the disciples of Jesus were potential targets of persecution, it would be the one who looked like Jesus.
+a.
+Thomas, who is called the Twin: Church tradition says that Thomas was called the Twin because he looked like Jesus, putting him at special risk.
+If any among the disciples of Jesus were potential targets of persecution it would be the one who looked like Jesus.

 B. Jesus meets with Martha and Mary.

 1. (17-22) Martha greets Jesus as He comes to Bethany.

 So when Jesus came, He found that he had already been in the tomb four days.
 Now Bethany was near Jerusalem, about two miles away.
 And many of the Jews had joined the women around Martha and Mary, to comfort them concerning their brother.
 Then Martha, as soon as she heard that Jesus was coming, went and met Him, but Mary was sitting in the house.
 Then Martha said to Jesus, “Lord, if You had been here, my brother would not have died.
 But even now I know that whatever You ask of God, God will give You.”

 a.
 He had already been in the tomb four days: Jesus waited four days because He knew the Jewish superstition of that day that said a soul stayed near the grave for three days, hoping to return to the body.
 Therefore, it was accepted that after four days there was absolutely no hope of resuscitation.

 b.
 Many of the Jews had joined the women around Mary and Martha: This was a large crowd, still present four days after Lazarus was buried.
 It was considered an important obligation to join with those who mourned the death of a near relative.